Lifestyle in Lagos

 The Ikeja City Mall, one of Nigeria’s largest malls, is located on the Lagos mainland, while other shopping areas close to expat neighbourhoods include the Kingsway and Dolphin shopping centres.
 There are also many markets across the city, where bargaining is essential.
-A general rule of thumb is to offer a third of the asking price and go from there.
 Most seasoned hagglers will agree that starting at a third of the asking price and settling at half is the best approach.

 Eating out in Lagos